 "Don't let the tail wag the dog."

 If we are not in agreement as a family about the standards by which we negotiate current cultural entanglements, family life will always suffer.
-What are your family agreements and how do you communicate and negotiate each within your "family culture?" communicate and nogetiate each within your ranning cartains.
+What are your family agreements and how do you communicate and negotiate each within your "family culture?"

 "Self-indulgence in no way equates with either happiness or depth of character."
 How do parents say no without alienating family members?
 In what ways is this a leadership issue?

 Listen to the video "THE VIGILANT HOME."

-DDINGIDLE #40 THE WICH ANT HOME PRINCIPLE #10: THE VIGILANT HOME Perseverance & diligence (vs. sporadic and lazy).
-Would you consider your family one that perseveres and follows through or is pretty much start-stop? start-stop: Would you describe your family as industrious or unmotivated (or even lazy)?
+PRINCIPLE #10: THE VIGILANT HOME

+Perseverance & diligence (vs. sporadic and lazy).

+Would you consider your family one that perseveres and follows through or is pretty much start-stop?

+Would you describe your family as industrious or unmotivated (or even lazy)?